Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 r/TheWayWeWere / Reddit.com

 If you ask me, a TV dinner tray is still a grand slam of an invention.
-Sometimes it’s just you, and your dinner, and the most recent season of some show you’re binge-watching.
-That’s a good night right there, and eating dinner conveniently off your lap makes it even better.
-But most people retired these decades ago.
+Sometimes it’s just you, your dinner, and the latest season of whatever you’re binge-watching — a perfect night.
+Back in the 1960s, a set typically cost about $5 to $15, but most people retired them decades ago.

 Manual Lawn Mowers